Or with uv (recommended)

-The Tavily MCP server provides AI-powered web search capabilities through a Model Context Protocol (MCP) interface.
-It enables language models to perform sophisticated web searches, get direct answers to questions, and search recent news articles with AI-extracted relevant content.
+The Tavily MCP Server provides AI-powered web search capabilities through the Model Context Protocol, enabling large language models to perform sophisticated web searches, get direct answers to questions, and search recent news articles with AI-extracted content.

 pip install mcp-tavily